Go to the previous, next section.

 procedure+: substring-capitalized? string start end

-if the first word in the string
+These procedures return #t if the first word in the string

 (substring) is capitalized, and any subsequent words are either lower

 case or capitalized.
-Otherwise, they return #f
+Otherwise, they return #f.
+A word is

 defined as a non-null contiguous sequence of alphabetic characters,